aaronfodor/CNNImageCompression/README.md

-# CNNImageCompressionExperiment
+# CNN image compression experiment

+## Arpad Fodor

-How does a CNN responds to different image compression (JPEG encoding, bilinear interpolation) methods?
-This project is looking for an answer.
+How does an image classifier convolutional neural network responds to different image compression (JPEG encoding, bilinear interpolation) methods?
+This notebook is looking for an answer.